MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/tvm-prerequisites.md

 ## Relevant permission options

-1. Log in to Microsoft Defender Security Center using account with a Security administrator or Global administrator role assigned.
+1. Log in to the Microsoft 365 Defender portal using account with a Security administrator or Global administrator role assigned.
 2. In the navigation pane, select **Settings > Roles**.

 For more information, see [Create and manage roles for role-based access control](user-roles.md)